caiwenhao/grafana-dashboards/README.md

 #### Add datasource in Grafana

-The datasource should be named `Prometheus` so it is automatically picked up by the graphs.
+The datasource should be named `prometheus` so it is automatically picked up by the graphs.

 ![image](assets/datasource.png)

-#### Prometheus config
+#### prometheus config

 The dashboards use built-in `instance` label to filter on individual hosts.
 It is recommended you give the good names to your instances.
 Here is some example: